 MN House File 113 – Section 1.
 Natural Gas Combined Cycle Electric Generation Plant

-Laura reported that this bill was introduced by Representative Jim Newberger who represents the Becker area.
-In reads in part:
+Laura McCarten reported that this bill was introduced by Representative Jim Newberger who represents the Becker area.
+It reads in part:

 “…a public utility may, at its sole discretion, construct, own, and operate a natural gas combined cycle electric generation plant as proposed to the PUC in docket number 15-21, provided that the plan is (1) located on property in Sherburne County, Minnesota, already owned by the public utility, and (2) constructed after August 1, 2017.
 The commission [PUC] must approve recovery of costs associated with the construction and operation of a plant under this section….”